 [Add label: Stomata][Write the labels as: Opened stomata, Closed stomata, Guard cells]

 Leaves have porous structures in them that allow the exchange of gases.
-These pores are known as stomata and the cells lining or guarding the pores are known as guard cells.
+These pores are known as stomata, and the cells lining or guarding the pores are known as guard cells.
 These cells control the opening and closing of the stomata.

-Water and minerals are brought in from the soil through the roots.
-It is received by the leaves through a series of interconnected pipe-like network known as xylem.
+Water and minerals are absorbed from the soil through the roots.
+The water flows to the leaves through a series of interconnected pipe-like networks known as xylem.

 We have now learnt the process and site for photosynthesis.
 But are there any conditions necessary for photosynthesis?
 Let us find out.